Rule catalog

 Required fields

-Marking a property as required enforces that the key must be present and notnull
+Marking a property as required enforces that the key must be present and notnull:

 Numeric data types

-properties can enforce value ranges or enumerations:
+integer and decimal properties can enforce value ranges or enumerations:

 String data types

-) can combine length, enumeration, and pattern rules:
+String-based types (symbol, code, markdown, uri, url, xhtml) can combine length, enumeration, and pattern rules:

 Clinia evaluates regular expressions using the ECMAScript flavor.
 Escape backslashes accordingly:

-target the number of elements.- Nested rules apply to every item in the array.
+You can constrain both the array itself and its items:requiredforces the array to be present (it can still be empty).min/maxtarget the number of elements.- Nested rules apply to every item in the array.

 Objects and complex types

-at the top level.
+Object properties (customobject types or Clinia complex types like address, contactpoint) only accept required at the top level.
 To validate sub-fields, apply rules directly on nested properties:

 Next steps: